thomaspeugeot/multi_ws_issue/README.md

 And the application is correctly displayed.

+Problem: installing modules in the dependant workspace is not optimal.

 ### Why is it important to import directly across workspaces and not import through a library ?

 Before flaming this question, please read the following.